Angeldude/ray-tracer/README.md

 Working on a ray tracer in Scala.

+Update: Created function to detect first in a list of geometries

-Update: Sphere intersection now works as expected.
+0.0.4: Sphere intersection now works as expected.

 0.0.3: Added sphere class and sphere intersection test.
 It appears to work but the intersection points are extremely large for some reason.